averbraeck/sim0mq-java/docs/5-serialization/string-types.md

 * &#x1F60A; smiley: `| 0x3D | 0xD8 | 0x00 | 0xDE |` (2 shorts, one character)

-## 161. UTF-8 Little-endian String array
+## 33b.
+UTF-8 Little-endian String array

-The code 161 (-95) indicates a little-endian array of UTF-8 Strings.
+The code 33 an array of UTF-8 Strings.
 The number of strings is provided in a 32-bit little-endian integer.
 Each string is preceded by a 32-bit int indicating the number of bytes in the array that follows.
 This int is itself not preceded by a byte indicating it is an int.
 As an example, coding two series for a graph is done as follows: